-Description Element The currently running program has a blue background.
+Element Description Winter The currently running program has a blue background.
 Tapping the program name launches Program Editor screen for that specific program, whether or not a schedule is running.
-From the Program Editor screen, you can make changes to the program, and then tap Back to navigate back to the Schedule Viewer screen.
-The number of repetitions executed and total number of repetitions are illustrated by a progress bar and text (x of y).
-The overall schedule repetitions are shown at the bottom of the Schedule Repetition 1 of ∞ screen.
+1 of 3 1 From the Program Editor screen, you can make changes to the program, and then tap Back to navigate back to the Schedule Viewer screen.
+1 of 3 (1) The number of repetitions executed and total number of repetitions are illustrated by a progress bar and text (x of y).
+Schedule Repetition 1 of $\infty$ The overall schedule repetitions are shown at the bottom of the screen.